sysnasri/dotin/README.md

             https://maas.io/
             https://jaas.ai/

-You can find the same folder as task name as well.

 # Sample Project:

 A folder called `web` is presented here.
-It consists of a docker compose which is going to build neccessory images for the wordpress deployment. it consists of nginx as a load balancer , php-fpm , mariadb and two apache webservers as backend.
+It consists of a docker compose which is going to build neccessory images for the wordpress deployment. it consists of nginx as a load balancer , php-fpm , mariadb and two nginx webservers as backend.

 # ELK Stack:

-    Elastic , logstash and kibana are deployed as docker
+    Elastic , logstash and kibana are deployed as docker container

+Good Luck.